Skip to Content

 The heavily wooded paths in the Notch made the perfect route for smuggling these goods during the War of 1812.

-Fast forward to prohibition and Smuggler’s Notch was again used by smugglers who brought alcohol down from Canada to sell throughout New England.
+Fast forward to prohibition, and Smuggler’s Notch was again used by smugglers who brought alcohol down from Canada to sell throughout New England.
 The most well-used path was eventually replaced with a seasonal road.

 As long as you aren’t driving a large RV, tour bus, or semi, you can drive up through the Notch.
 There are places to pull off and explore, plus a few trailheads.